meiosis97/StableMate/pkg/README.md

 use for prediction.
 By default, prediction is made based on the regression ensemble trained with predictive and stable predictors.

-As a benchmark, we test prediction made by each type of ensemble as well as by linear regression
+As a benchmark, we test predictions made by each type of ensemble as well as by linear regression

 ``` r